Length: SVL up to 75mm, with the tail being longer than the body length

 Elegant geckos can be distinguished from Northland green geckos (N. grayii), by domed versus flat canthal scales (scales on the snout), and a blue/black versus red tongue.
 They can be distinguished from the morphologically similar Barking gecko (N. punctatus) by the less-granular appearance of scales on the torso compared to N. punctatus.

-Elegant gecko can live for up to 25 years in captivity (D. Keall, personal communication, September 22, 2016).
+Elegant gecko have been known to live for over 25 years in captivity (D. Keall, personal communication, September 22, 2016).

-North of Taranaki in North Island.
-There are currently four island populations: Limestone Island, Great Barrier Island, Little Barrier Island, Waiheke Island.
+Northern North Island from Taranaki to Bay of Plenty, and north to approximately the Bay of Islands..
+There are currently five island populations: Limestone Island (translocated), Tiritiri Matangi Island (translocated), Great Barrier Island, Little Barrier Island, Waiheke Island.

 Ecology and habitat

-Elegant gecko are diurnal (active during the day) and arboreal (tree dwelling), inhabiting scrubland and forested areas, in particular occupying the foliage of trees and shrubs, including manuka and kanuka trees.
+Elegant gecko are diurnal (active during the day) and strongly arboreal (tree dwelling) although they will move through grasslands and ground cover between habitats.
+They often inhabit pioneer scrubland and regenerating forest types, in particular occupying the foliage of trees and shrubs, including manuka and kanuka trees.

 All green geckos have prehensile tails which act as a climbing aid.

 All green gecko species are solitary and can often be aggressively territorial.
 In captive group situations green geckos can often display aggressive behaviour, particularly biting, towards conspecifics (particularly aggression between males as a result of competition for mates).
 Green geckos will also display aggressive behaviour if threatened; this consists of mouth gaping, biting, lunging, and vocalisation (a barking sound).